Footnotes

 Look at organizational scaling

 Another area that can drive significant cost savings: optimizing the workforce.
 This includes rationalizing management layers and reducing corresponding office space.
 Review which skills and how many employees are critical to achieving business goals.
+Seek ways a digital and AI-enabled workforce can help reduce redundant work and create new opportunities for your employees.
 From there, reset performance expectations at both the individual and departmental level.
 Consider redesigning and streamlining roles and reporting lines based on spans-and-layers analysis.
 In addition, leverage offshore resources and outsource operational activities where possible.

 What’s the potential value?